DstMlOpsCrypto/MainCrypto/docs/project.md

 * Set up Prometheus for monitoring logs and metrics.
 * Configure Prometheus to trigger Airflow DAGs based on log metrics.
-* Integrate Kibana for log visualization.
+* Integrate Grafana for log visualization and alerting.

 ### Deliverables